maciejs20/ContainerWkshp/3-KubernetesLabOnIKS/README.md

 The error at the end is **normal** because we need to specify how to connect to the master (see below).

+If You have logged previously, than You may not see that.

 ### 5. Gain access to the cluster